Family-contact alarms: how they compare with monitored alarms

 Why should you choose a monitored panic button?

-Monitored panic buttons offer unmatched reliability and peace of mind for both older adults and their families.
+Monitored panic buttons offer greater reliability than family-contact alarms, providing peace of mind for the wearer and those who care about them.

 Benefits of monitored panic buttons